Phase transition in one-dimensional excitable media with variable interaction range: Introduction

-\qquad The central notion in the dynamics of the above three discrete models for excitable media is excitation.
+The central notion in the dynamics of the above three discrete models for excitable media is excitation.
 We say a site $x$ is \textit{excited} at time $t$ if its internal dynamics are affected by its neighbors at time $t$.
-That is, if $\CCA_{t+1}(x)=\CCA_{t}(x)+1 \mod \kappa$, if $\GHM_{t}(x)=0$ and $\GHM_{t+1}(x)=1$, or if $X_{t+1}(x)=X_{t}(x)$ for FCA.
-Note that excitation always comes from local disagreements, and in all three models sites excite their neighbors to remedy the current disagreement.
-It is the non-linear aggregation of this mutual effort to synchronize with neighbors that makes studying the global dynamics interesting.
+That is, if $\eta_{t+1}(x)=\eta_{t}(x)+1 (\textup{mod}\, \kappa)$, or if $X_{t+1}(x)=X_{t}(x)$ for FCA.
+Note that excitation always comes from local disagreements and the sites excite their neighbors to remedy the current disagreement.
+It is the non-linear aggregation of this mutual effort to synchronize with neighbors that makes studying the global dynamics of excitable media interesting.
+In particular, one of the main questions in the study of excitable media is if such local efforts for synchronization would actually lead into larger-scale synchronization of the phases.
+To capture such a phenomenon, we say the system \textit{clusters} if it is overwhelmingly likely to see a single color on any finite subset of sites after a long time, that is,

-\qquad Both CCA and GHM dynamics have been extensively studied on integer lattices $G=\mathbb{Z}^{d}$ using probabilistic methods, where one takes the initial configuration $X_{0}$ as a random $\kappa$-coloring on sites according to the uniform product probability measure $\mathbb{P}$ on $(\mathbb{Z}_{\kappa})^{\mathbb{Z}^{d}}$.
-We introduce some terminology for FCA to describe its behavior, which may be defined for CCA and GHM similarly.
-We say that $X_{t}$ \textit{fixates} if every site is excited only finitely many times $\mathbb{P}$-a.s., and \textit{synchronizes} if for every two vertices $x,y\in V$, there exists $N=N(x,y)\in \mathbb{N}$ such that $X_{t}(x)=X_{t}(y)$ for all $t\ge N$ $\mathbb{P}$-a.s..
-It is not hard to see that fixation and synchronization are equivalent notions if and only if any initial coloring on the complete graph with two vertices synchronize, which is the case for GHM and FCA for all $\kappa\ge 3$ and CCA only for $\kappa=3$: CCA for $\kappa\ge 4$ has a pair of distinct but non-interacting colors, resulting in fixation without synchronization.